emdroid/emdroid.github.io/_posts/2017-06-25-cpp-vectorization-diagnostics.md

 This shows that the loop could not be vectorized, along with the reason code.
 All the reason codes are listed here:
 [Vectorizer and Parallelizer Messages](https://msdn.microsoft.com/en-us/library/jj658585.aspx).
-In this particular case, the reason is the "`if`" control statement inside the loop.
+In this particular case, the reason is the `"if"` control statement inside the loop.

-This can be fixed by splitting the loop into two separate loops, avoiding the "`if`" statement:
+This can be fixed by splitting the loop into two separate loops, avoiding the `"if"` statement:

 ```cpp
 #include <cstdlib>